WP-CLI cuts down on WordPress development time and allows you to work smarter. Find out why, and learn how to get started.

 Learn More About WP-CLI

-On July 9th, 2020, I'm hosting a webinar on Getting Started with WP-CLI with Alain Schlesser (maintainer of WP-CLI).
-Join us!
-We’ll be walking you through the basics of installing WP-CLI, then we’ll be demonstrating the commands above and a few more.
+I recently hosted a webinar with Alain Schlesser (maintainer of WP-CLI) on getting started with WP-CLI.
+We talk through the basics of installing WP-CLI, before demonstrating the commands above and a few more.

 We've just scratched the surface of what's possible with WP-CLI.
 Once you start using one-off commands with WP-CLI, it's just a few more steps to write a WP-CLI script to automate your work… and then you'll really be saving time.